 2. Royal Purple

-Royal purple has a strong violet color.
+Royal purple has an intense violet color.

 It's bluer than Tyrian purple and was first given its name as a color in 1661.